johnfedoruk/bangular/aio/content/guide/upgrade.md

 Another TypeScript feature you can make use of is *classes*.
 In particular, you can turn component controllers into classes.
-That way they'll be a step closer to becoming Angular component classes, which will make life easier once you upgrade.
+That way they'll be a step closer to becoming Bangular component classes, which will make life easier once you upgrade.

-AngularJS expects controllers to be constructor functions.
-That's exactly what ES2015/TypeScript classes are under the hood, so that means you can just plug in a class as a component controller and AngularJS will happily use it.
+BangularJS expects controllers to be constructor functions.
+That's exactly what ES2015/TypeScript classes are under the hood, so that means you can just plug in a class as a component controller and BangularJS will happily use it.

 Here's what the new class for the phone list component controller looks like: